wandering-tales/redmine2jira/docs/index.rst

-Welcome to Redmine XLS Export plugin to JIRA Importers plugin's documentation!
+Welcome to Redmine to JIRA Importers plugin's documentation!
 ==============================================================================

 Contents: